Uberspace/lab/source/guide_grafana.rst

   admin_user = admin
   admin_password = password123

-.. note:: The ``admin_password`` can later be changed via the web interface when grafana is running.
+.. note:: The ``admin_password`` MUST later be changed via the web interface when grafana is running.

 Setup daemon
 ------------